1965–66 Scottish Division One

 The 1965–66 Scottish Division One was won by Celtic by two points over city rivals Rangers.
 Morton and Hamilton Academical finished 17th and 18th respectively and were relegated to the 1966-67 Second Division.
+It was Celtic's first championship since 1954.
+Having both finished outside the top four places for the first (and so far only) time, the Old Firm clubs not only returned to the top of the table but also contested both domestic cup finals, which had not occurred since the introduction of the Scottish League Cup in 1946.